 Cymbalta is an antidepressant of the serotonin-norepinephrine reuptake inhibitor (SNRI) class.
 Cymbalta is believed to work by changing the balance of neurotransmitters in the brain.

 How do I take it?

 Cymbalta is taken once or twice daily.

 Cymbalta comes in delayed-release capsule form.

-The FDA-approved label for Cymbalta lists common side effects including drowsiness, fatigue, insomnia, dry mouth, constipation, and diarrhea.
+The FDA-approved label for Cymbalta lists common side effects including nausea, dry mouth, drowsiness, fatigue, constipation, decreased appetite, and excessive sweating.

-Rare but serious side effects listed for Cymbalta include worsening depression and suicidal thoughts.
+Rare but serious side effects listed for Cymbalta include worsening depression, liver toxicity, low blood pressure, serotonin syndrome, abnormal bleeding, mania, seizures, high glucose, urinary retention, and suicidal thoughts.

 For more details about this treatment, visit: